 Given that the author of the Fourth Gospel appears to be written by the Beloved Disciple, our next question may rightly be, "Who is the Beloved Disciple?"
 Several potential candidates have been posited by biblical scholars.
 Some have suggested Lazarus, as he is the only explicitly named genuine historical person referred to in scripture as the one whom Jesus loved.
 Others have posited John Mark or Thomas.
 Ultimately though, most scholars agree that the most compelling answer is that the Fourth Gospel was written by John, the son of Zebedee.

 John the son of Zebedee was one of the twelve disciples as was his brother, James.
-Part of the rationalization of this theory of authorship comes from the synoptic Gospels (Matthew, Mark, and Luke), where John appears with Peter more than with any other disciple.
+Part of the rationalization of this theory of John's authorship comes from the synoptic Gospels (Matthew, Mark, and Luke), where John appears with Peter more than with any other disciple.
 Additionally, Peter and John are presented in the book of Acts as companions in Jerusalem and in Samaria.
 This is significant because of the passage in the Gospel of John chapter 21--the place that identifies the disciple whom Jesus loved as the author of this account.
 John 21:20-25, deals with an apparent rivalry or comparison between Simon Peter and the Beloved Disciple.

-Interestingly, the notion that John, son of Zebedee, was the Beloved Disciple and the one who wrote the Fourth Gospel is the traditional belief.
-Many of the early Christian fathers asserted the apostle John was the author.
+Interestingly, the notion that John, son of Zebedee, was the Beloved Disciple and the one who wrote the Fourth John's Gospel is the traditional belief.
+Many of the early Christian Church fathers asserted the apostle John was the author.
 Irenaeus, writing around 200 CE, was the first to denote John as the Beloved Disciple.
-Polycarp and the historian Eusebius both back up this claim.
+Polycarp and the church historian Eusebius both back up this claim.
 These ancient attributions led to the Fourth Gospel being known as the Gospel of John.
-Tradition has held that the same John, son of Zebedee, wrote the Gospel as well as the letters 1, 2, 3 John, and the book of Revelation.
+Church tradition has held that the same John, son of Zebedee, wrote the Gospel as well as the letters 1, 2, 3 John, and the book of Revelation.

 What does knowing who wrote the Gospel of John add to one's experience of reading this New Testament book?
 As we've discussed, John's Gospel is set apart from the other three Gospels by its structure and intention.
 John's Gospel tells his purpose for writing the Gospel in John 20:31: